AlpacaAlice/DADS5001_Mini-Project/README.md

 # DADS5001_Mini-Project
-Success rate and prices trend of Space Mission since 1957 to 2022
+Success rate and trend of Space Mission since 1957 to 2022

 # Author
 Natchapat Youngchoay <br/>